EqualiSea

 First, let’s just put that to rest right away.
 Seattle, though we’ve made some great progress, we have serious inequity issues.
 There is ample evidence to document this, and I’m not making that case here, but I will give you one fact to illustrate—we have the worst gender pay gap in the country.
 In the country.

 Why does this “we are perfect” mindset perpetuate, then?
-I believe it’s in part due to the bubble effect I mentioned earlier—we tend to surround ourselves with people just like us, which makes it easier to be blind to the realities of those outside our groups.
+I believe it’s in part due to the bubble effect I mentioned earlier—we tend to surround ourselves with people just like us, which makes it easier to be unaware of the realities of those outside our groups.
 If we work at a tech company, live in north Seattle, and shop only at PCC, it’s easy to not notice that there are serious injustices happening here, because it’s out of sight.

 But it also has to do with an unwillingness to be uncomfortable.